 This is an exciting pledge for an orchestra to take.
 Diane congratulated them on being leaders in this, and hopes others will follow.
 The announcement was warmly and enthusiastically received by the audience.

-Canadian composers Maria Case (Toronto) and Gayle Young (Grimsby) are the latest recipients of the Roberta Stephen Composition award.
+Canadian composers Maria Case (Toronto) and Gayle Young (Grimsby) are the 2018 recipients of the Roberta Stephen Composition award.